AbiodunAnalyst/DIGITAL_HEALTH_ANALYTICS/README.md

 - Automatic **schema mapping** into structured dictionaries
 - Type conversion for all clinical variables
 - Creation of a **unique `id` field** for each record (to support traceability & indexing)

-> The implementation details are described in CHAPTER 4 of the project documentation (Implementation Report).
-:contentReference[oaicite:2]{index=2}

 ---